-Quantification of available supplies is not compatible is provided elsewhere in the UWMP. e with this table and Page Location for Narrative in UWMP: See Section 7.1.3 in the ne UWMP
+Quantification of available supplies is not compatib is provided elsewhere in the UWMP.
+Quantification of available supplies is not compatible with this table and is provided elsewhere in the UWMP.
+Page Location for Narrative in UWMP: ne UWMP

 7-2R | Normal Year Supply and Demand Comparison